top of page

 Shrimp

-Some owners may use ghost or cherry shrimp for detritus cleanup in their axolotl tank, but they will most likely get eaten by the axolotl.
+Some owners may use ghost (Palaemon paludosus) or cherry (Neocaridina davidi) shrimp for detritus cleanup in their axolotl tank, but they will most likely get eaten by the axolotl.
 It is recommended to not add shrimp to your axolotl tank until your axolotl is at least 15 cm (6 inches) long to ensure that the axolotl can swallow them safely.
+It is also recommended to quarantine any new additions for 30+ days, to monitor for potential parasites or disease, before introducing to an established ecosystem.
+In some cases, axolotl keepers will have additional aquariums for shrimp breeding!

 This page utilizes Amazon Associates links.
 As an Amazon Associate, we earn from qualifying purchases.
 The revenue generated from these links is used to fund the costs of maintaining this website and community events.